infracost/infracost-atlantis/README.md

     '
   ```

-2. Send a new pull request to change something in Terraform that costs money; a comment should be posted on the pull request by Atlantis, expand the Show Output section, at the bottom of which you should see the Infracost output.
-The output should include errors if there are issues.
+To test, send a new pull request to change something in Terraform that costs money; a comment should be posted on the pull request by Atlantis.
+Expand the Show Output section, at the bottom of which you should see the Infracost output.

 ## Contributing